-The Python programming language is currently in the midst of a long-term transition from version 2 to version 3.
-New programmers typically have many questions about which version they should learn.
-It is confusing to hear that Python 3, which was originally released in 2008, is still not the default installation on some operating systems such as macOS.
+The Python programming language is almost finished with a long-term transition from version 2 to version 3.
+New programmers often have questions about which version they should learn.
+It can be confusing to hear that Python 3, which was originally released in 2008, is still not the default installation on some operating systems such as macOS.
 However, that situation is rapidly changing as the final version 2 release, Python 2.7, is approaching its end-of-life that is definitively scheduled for January 1, 2020.

 There are enough great resources out there that will teach you to code in version 3 without any prior version 2 experience.
 Python 3 is the future and you will not regret starting with the latest version of the programming language.

 Since upgrading from Python 2 to 3 has been such a huge undertaking within the community, many projects have sprung up to make the transition easier.

 six is a 2/3 compatibility library that is a dependency for many popular Python projects to make it easier to support both Python 2 and 3 at the same time.

 Python 3 Readiness is a visualization of which most popular 360 libraries (by downloads) are ready to be used with Python 3.

 The Python clock counts down the time until Python 2.x is no longer maintained.
 While Python 2's retirement may still seem a long time away, it can take a lot of time and effort to migrate existing application to the modified syntax in 3.x.

 Moving an existing codebase to Python 3 from 2 can be a daunting task, These resources were created by fellow developers who've previously gone through the process and have advice for making it less painful.

 Python 3 Porting is an entire book with details for how to upgrade your existing projects and libraries to Python 3.x.